-Our ability to meet our debt-services requirements will depend on our ability to generate cash in the future, which depends on many factors, including our financial performance, working capital and future capital-expenditure requirements.
+Our ability to meet our debt-services requirements will depend on our ability to generate cash in the future, which depends on many factors, including our financial performance, working capital and future capitalexpenditure requirements.
 The Facility contains restrictive covenants that may limit the discretion of management with respect to certain business matters and capital allocation decisions, including, for example, any prospective return of capital to shareholders through dividends or share repurchases.
 In addition, our ability to borrow funds in the future may depend on the satisfaction of the covenants contained in the Facility.
 A failure to comply with any covenants or obligations under the Facility could result in a default, which, if not cured or waived, could result in the acceleration of the relevant indebtedness.
 If such indebtedness were to be accelerated, there can be no assurance that our assets would be sufficient to repay such indebtedness in full.
 There can also be no assurance that we will generate cash flow in amounts sufficient to pay outstanding indebtedness or to fund any other liquidity needs.
 If the amounts become repayable due to an inability to comply with covenants, or if we are unable to extend the terms of the facilities at time of renewal, the loss of the credit facilities could have an adverse effect on our business.

-Consistent with September 30, 2019 and March 31, 2020, as of June 30, 2020, the Company did not meet certain covenants related to the Facility with HSBC and, subsequent to June 30, 2020 the Company obtained a waiver from HSBC related to the covenants that were not met as of the quarter end.
+Consistent with September 30, 2019, as of September 30, 2020, the Company did not meet certain covenants related to the Facility with HSBC.
 As a result, the Company was prohibited from making the first instalment payment of the Acquisition Note using funds made available under the Facility as originally intended in order to meet the commitments to the Vendor.
 The Company was also unable to use cash on hand to make the payment to the Vendor without being offside on future covenant calculations.
+The Company has obtained a waver from HSBC related to the covenants that were not met as of September 30, 2020.